michkied/SudokuSolver/README.md

 # SudokuSolver

-SudokuSolver is a simple, homebrew algorithm that can solve most sudoku.
+SudokuSolver is a simple, homebrew algorithm that can solve any sudoku.